George Nozuka: Songwriting

-Nozuka co-wrote "Home This Christmas" for Justin Bieber, and "I Love Girls" for Cody Simpson.
+Nozuka co-wrote "Home This Christmas" with Justin Bieber, and "I Love Girls" with Cody Simpson.

 Personal life

 Nozuka is one of seven children of Canadian mother Holly Sedgwick and Japanese father Hiromitsu Nozuka.
 Sedgwick raised Nozuka and his six siblings as a single mother.
 Nozuka is the older brother of the musicians Justin Nozuka and Henry Nozuka, and the actor Philip Nozuka.

 Nozuka's aunt, his mother's half-sister, is the actress Kyra Sedgwick, who is married to the actor Kevin Bacon.
 Their two children, Travis and Sosie Bacon, are Nozuka's first cousins.